BatteryCharger free response answer

 The BatteryCharger problem from the 2009 AP Computer Science Exam is typical of free response problems that test arrays.

-BatteryCharger Part (a): getChargingCost
+Part (a) getChargingCost method

 private int getChargingCost(int startHour, int chargeTime)